Connect with your kids by planning meals as a family.

 Become a big batch cook on the weekend.
 Cook and freeze meals like soups, stews, and casseroles to use during busy times.

 Teach your kids important life skills by planning meals as a family.

-Get a fibre boost by adding lower sodium chickpeas, kidney beans and lentils to soups and chili.
+Get a fibre boost by adding lower sodium chickpeas, kidney beans, and lentils to soups and chilis.

 Buy lean and extra lean ground meats such as beef, chicken and turkey to make favourite fall meals.

-Plan a family field trip to a grocery store or farmer's market and explore the variety of fresh veggies and fruit.
+Plan a family field trip to a grocery store or farmer's market and explore the variety of fresh veggies and fruits.